googleapis/python-dlp/samples/snippets/README.rst

 Install Dependencies
 ++++++++++++++++++++

 #.
-Clone python-docs-samples and change directory to the sample directory you want to use.
+Clone python-dlp and change directory to the sample directory you want to use.

     .. code-block:: bash